Separating Pseudorandom Generators from Logarithmic Pseudorandom States: Technical Overview

 We use two unitary oracles in the separation: \begin{enumerate} \item A \textsf{PSPACE} oracle $\mathcal{C}$, which is used to break any $\PRG$. \item A $\ell$-Common Haar Function-Like State (\textsf{CHFS}) oracle \cite{BHM+25} $\mathcal{O}$, which, on an input $x\in \{0,1\}^*$, outputs a Haar random state $\ket{\phi_x}$ of size $\ell(\lvert x\rvert)$, where $\lvert x\rvert $ denotes the length of $x$. \end{enumerate}

-The existence of $\PRS$s relative to such oracles follows from Theorem 5.1 in~\cite{BHM+25} and was similarly established earlier in \cite{K21}.
-This construction only uses oracle access to $\mathcal{O}$.
+It is not difficult to show that $\mathcal{O}$ acts as a $\PRS$, and this was established earlier in \cite{K21}.

-Suppose, toward a contradiction, that there exists a black-box construction of a $\PRG$ from a $\PRS$.
+Suppose, toward a contradiction, that there exists a \textsf{BB} construction of a $\PRG$ from a $\PRS$.
 This would imply the existence of a $\PRG$ $G^{\mathcal{O}}$ in this oracle model that may query $\mathcal{O}$.
-Because $\PRS$ satisfies correctness for all oracles $\mathcal{O}$, the resulting $\PRG$ $G$ must also satisfy correctness for any oracle—that is, for every oracle $\mathcal{O}$, except with negligible probability, on an input $k$, the evaluation $G^{\mathcal{O}}(k)$ must produce a fixed output.
+Because all \textsf{CHFS} oracles $\mathcal{O}$ satisfy $\PRS$ correctness, the resulting $\PRG$ $G$ must also satisfy correctness for any oracle---that is, for every oracle $\mathcal{O}$, except with negligible probability, on an input $k$, the evaluation $G^{\mathcal{O}}(k)$ must produce a fixed output.

 Now consider two \textsf{CHFS} oracles $\mathcal{O}$ and $\hat{\mathcal{O}}$.
 For any $\lambda \in \mathbb{N}$, define the set of disagreement inputs:

 Intuitively, two situations can arise: \begin{enumerate} \item There exists a sufficiently large $\lambda$ such that for any pair of oracles $\mathcal{O},\hat{\mathcal{O}}$, the set $ \textsf{Disagr}^{\mathcal{O},\hat{\mathcal{O}}}_{\lambda}$ consists of only a negligible fraction of inputs. \item There exists an infinite sequence $(\lambda_j)_{j\in \mathbb{N}}$ such that for each $j$, there exists a pair of oracles $\mathcal{O}^j,\hat{\mathcal{O}}^j$ such that the set $ \textsf{Disagr}^{\mathcal{O}^j,\hat{\mathcal{O}}^j}_{\lambda_j}$ consists of an inverse-polynomial fraction of inputs. \end{enumerate}